 All students take part in various performing formations and groups - of 7, 14, 22, 35 or 45 members.
 These groups comprise vocal or instrumental performers or vocal and instrumental performers and/or dance troupes.
 The most popular are the ensemble formations which comprise musicians, singers and dancers.
 These groups take part in various events, concerts, festivals and competitions throughout the country and abroad.

 The skills and training of the talented girls and boys make it possible for them to fuse various genres - from traditional Bulgarian folklore, to the ethno-jazz, techno and film songs, all new and contemporary forms of music expression.
 A good proof of this is that they have taken part in a rock opera and several international arts projects.
-Over the years, representative performing groups of the School have shared the beauty of traditional Bulgarian folklore music and dances with audiences in Germany, Poland, Hungary, Denmark, Turkey, the Czeck Republic, Cuba, Moldova, France, Holland, USA, Spain, Costa Rica, Estonia, Turkey, Great Britain, Cyprus et al.
+Over the years, representative performing groups of the School have shared the beauty of traditional Bulgarian folklore music and dances with audiences in Germany, Poland, Hungary, Denmark, Turkey, the Czeck Republic, Cuba, Moldova, France, Holland, USA, Spain, Costa Rica, Estonia, Great Britain, Cyprus et al.

 Below are some of the recent achievemеnts of performing groups of the School: